rsksmart/rif-relay-common/Readme.md

 ### Dependencies

-To start working with this project you need to first enable `postinstall` scripts (refer to section [Enable postinstall scripts](#enable-postinstall-scripts)).
+To start working with this project you need to first enable `postinstall` scripts (refer to section [Enabling postinstall scripts](#enabling-postinstall-scripts)).

 Then just run `npm install` to install all dependencies.